 What is Polystyrene?

-The solid plastic form of PS is mostly used in medical and healthcare applications like Petri-dishes, test tubes, consumer appliances, containers, CDs, smoke detectors, etc.
+The solid plastic form of PS is primarily used in medical and healthcare applications like Petri dishes, test tubes, electrical and electronics appliances, containers, automobiles, healthcare, CDs, smoke detectors, etc.

 How is PS Made?

-Like other thermoplastics, PS is made by filtration of hydrogen fuels into lighter groups called “fractions”.
-Some of those fractions are blended with certain catalysts to though polystyrene; the process is called polymerization.
+Like other thermoplastics, PS is made by filtration of hydrogen fuels into lighter groups called “fractions.”
+Some of those fractions are blended with certain catalysts through the polystyrene, called polymerization.
 PS foams are made by “Blowing agents” that enlarge or lengthen and shape the foam so that it can trap air.

 Here are the largest and most prominent PS manufacturers in the world: